Gary Westbrock, PA

 7/1/2024

 The annual COVID summer spike is here, so the office staff is back to wearing masks everyday, but masks are optional for patients.
-We think that it is important to protect our patients and will continue to wear masks until the current surge in cases abates.
+We think that it is important to protect our patients and will continue to wear masks until further notice.

 6/4/2024